jeecode14/capstone-pca-client-portal/README.md

-# :sunny: SINAG WebGIS Front-end
+# :sunny: PCA Client Web Portal

-The SINAG WebGIS Front-end runs on React and Node.js environment.
+The PCA Client Portal Front-end runs on React and Node.js environment.

 ## :wrench: What you need to run this on your local